Waste management in India: Public-private partnership initiatives

 Public-private partnerships (PPP) have been promoted by the Government of India for improving waste management services, yet, have remained problematic.
 The challenges of improving solid waste management services in India are caused by lack of financial resources, lack of appropriate skills and technological competencies with the public sector.
 Governments have started to explore PPPs as an alternative.
 The progress and improvement achieved remained low.
 Research on this has suggested recommendations in accordance with some issues uncovered.
 For example, PPP in MSW is considered immature, yet, high pre-qualification requirements were established.
 The urban local bodies (ULBs) found difficulties in defining an appropriate scope for some PPP projects.
 The specific issue encounters include a dire need of services are the primary reason behind opting for PPP mode; the perception that PPP gives greater benefit to the public; third and interconnected: PPPs avoid financial stress on the public sector; and fourth, PPPs are thought to constrain transaction costs and give value for the money invested.
 The research also revealed some serious negative issues that have crept-in while using PPP mode.
 They are often procured in an incompetent manner, and as opposed to the expectation, they have resulted in high transaction costs and ineffective projects.
 The private sector appeared to be exploiting the sector without any beneficial projects.
-There are numerous facets that are yet to be understood while using PPP in the waste management sector.